metagov/gateway/docs/plugin_tutorial.rst

 Initialize
 ^^^^^^^^^^

-Override the ``initialize`` function to set up the plugin.
+You can optionally override the ``initialize`` function to do custom set up for the plugin.
 It is called exactly once, when the plugin is created.

 Persisting data
 ^^^^^^^^^^^^^^^